alexeuler/http_router/README.md

 `path` is a `&str` which is the current route for a request.

 Once you define these 3 params, you can use the `router!` macro for routing.

-_NOTE: By default this crate is configured to be used with hyper >=0.12.
-If you want to use it with other libs, you need to opt out of default features for this crate_

 ### Benchmarks